Eumir Deodato

-Eumir Deodato de Almeida ([ẽwˈmiʁ deoˈdatu]; born 22 June 1943) is a Brazilian pianist, composer, arranger and record producer, primarily in jazz but who has been known for his eclectic melding of genres, such as pop, rock, disco, rhythm and blues, classical, Latin and bossa nova.
+Eumir Deodato de Almeida ([ẽwˈmiʁ deoˈdatu]; born 22 June 1942) is a Brazilian pianist, composer, arranger and record producer, primarily in jazz but who has been known for his eclectic melding of genres, such as pop, rock, disco, rhythm and blues, classical, Latin and bossa nova.

 Deodato has arranged and produced more than 500 records for acts such as Frank Sinatra, Roberta Flack, Björk and Christophe, as well as produced Kool & the Gang's hits "Celebration", "Ladies' Night" and "Too Hot".

 Deodato was nominated for three Grammy Awards and won the Grammy Award for Best Pop Instrumental Performance in 1974 for "Also Sprach Zarathustra (2001)."
 The song peaked at number 2 on the weekly Billboard Hot 100 in March 1973.
 It reached number 3 in Canada and number 7 on the British charts.

 Biography

-Deodato began his musical life on accordion when he was 12 years old, and then piano two years later.
+Deodato, born in Rio De Janeiro on 22 June 1943, began his musical life on accordion when he was 12 years old, and then piano two years later.
 He studied orchestration, conducting and arranging.
-He played bossa nova in bands with Durval Ferreira and Roberto Menescal, then formed his own band with Menescal in 1962.
+He played bossa nova in bands with Paulo Silvino and Orlandivo, then formed his own band, which featured João Palma, Sergio Barroso, Ugo Marotta, Henri Ackselrud and guitarist Celso Brando, who was later replaced by Roberto Menescal in 1962.
 Eumir’s paternal grandfather was a marble craftsman from Custonaci, Sicily.